evnchn/what-is-mai-name/README.md

 Pay attention to the blue header image in the friends page.

+Normally, there is no click action involved.
+This is why it has now been repurposed as a button.

 ![image](https://github.com/evnchn/what-is-mai-name/assets/37951241/6b16f710-65a9-479a-a248-7d07dcbe7d5f)

 - Under "Search" tab, QR code scanner is opened to import name data